Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms

-Besides the issue of input graph classes with unbounded node degree, some programs, such as the aforementioned 2-colouring program, needed a non-linear runtime on disconnected input graphs.
-In this paper, we present two updates to the \gp{} compiler which allow lifting the constraints that input graphs must be connected and have a bounded node degree.
+Prior to the improvements presented in this paper, besides the issue of input graph classes with unbounded node degree, some programs, such as the aforementioned 2-colouring program, needed a non-linear runtime on disconnected input graphs.
+In this paper, we present two updates to the \gp{} compiler which allow lifting the constraints that input graphs (1) must be connected and (2) have a bounded node degree.
 In short, the solution is to improve the graph data structure generated by the compiler.
 Nodes are now stored in separate linked lists based on their \emph{marks} (red, green, blue, grey or unmarked), and each node comes with a two-dimensional array of linked lists storing all incident edges based on their marks (red, green, blue, dashed or unmarked) and orientation (incoming, outgoing or looping).
 This enables the matching algorithm to find in constant time a node with a specific mark or an edge with a specific mark and orientation.
 For instance, if a red node is needed, a single access to the list of red nodes will either locate such a node or confirm its absence.
 Similarly, if an outgoing green edge is required, a single access to the corresponding linked list will either find such an edge or determine that none exists.